DavidTelenko/markdowned/IT/Notes/Vim.md

 ctrl+q $ A to add to end of each line

 K - info about token under cursor (lsp help / man)

+zf - fold action (can be combined with ap and so on)